Explore the WNC Fly Fishing Trail®

 Travel Tip: Pick up a free, water resistant WNC Fly Fishing Trail Map® at the Jackson County Chamber of Commerce or, when on the other side of the county, at the Cashiers Area Chamber of Commerce upon your arrival, or download a copy from www.FlyFishingTrail.com.

 Reserve a tour with one of our many local outfitters who navigate these waters day in and day out, and lead guests to fishing hot spots.
 Guided tours are available for those looking for a structured, yet authentic Jackson County experience.
-The trail is filled with thousands of fish traversing the famous fly fishing trail and is stocked annually.
-In 2016 the fly fishing trail possessed 92,800 fish and continues to maintain consistent numbers.
+The Trail is stocked annually with 92,800 fish allowing for everyone to reel in the catch of the day.
 Whether you’re seeking a full day of adventure or a half-day walk and wade trip, you will find what you’re looking for with a Jackson County Fly Fishing Tour.
 Next: get your fishing license.

 Fly Fishing in Sylva and Dillsboro

-For fly fishing guidance in the Sylva and Dillsboro area, check out AB’s Fly Fishing Guide Service, Blackrock Outdoor Co., Blue Chip Fly Fishing, Fontana Guides or Tuckaseegee Fly Shop.
+For fly fishing guidance in the Sylva and Dillsboro area, check out AB’s Fly Fishing Guide Service, Blue Chip Fly Fishing, Fontana Guides,or Tuckaseegee Fly Shop.
 Further north of Sylva is Rivers Edge Outfitters in Cherokee.
 See a complete list of fishing services and outfitters in Jackson County here.